 I tried flagging the “most important” emails, but then I had so many flags I stopped being able to see them all, so I was back where a started – a motley crew of email to-dos that never grew smaller.

 Then I read a blog post on ZenHabits about processing your inbox to zero.
 Every single day.
 This was fascinating to me… and scary.
 If I didn’t set my eyes on all those to-dos every day, where would they go?

+But before I get too deep into talking about folders (and believe me, I love talking about folders!), let me chat about the idea of processing email.
+Processing just means sorting.
 You go through your inbox and process it.
 You don’t need to respond or do something based on each email, especially not right away.

 On a daily basis, here is how I check my email:

-3) CHECK AWAITING RESPONSE FOLDER – Who am I waiting to hear from?
+4) WAITING FOR – Who am I waiting to hear from?
 Should I follow-up?